Gaza City: History

-Early Bronze

 Settlement in the region of Gaza dates back to the ancient Egyptian fortress built in Canaanite territory at Tell es-Sakan, to the south of present-day Gaza.
 The site was inhabited until about 3000 BC.
 In about 2600 BC, the settlement was re-founded and this time inhabited by the Canaanites.
 Tell es-Sakan was abandoned again about 2300 BC.

-Middle Bronze

 Another urban center known as Tell el-Ajjul began to grow along the Wadi Ghazza riverbed.

-Late Bronze

 During the reign of Thutmose III (r.
 1479–1425 BC), the city became a stop on the King's Highway, a crucial trade route of the Levant, and was mentioned in the 14th-century Amarna letters as Azzatu.
 Gaza later served as Egypt's administrative capital in Canaan.
 Gaza remained under Egyptian control for 350 years until it was conquered by the Philistines in the 12th century BC.

-Iron Age

 In the 12th century BC Gaza became part of the Philistine "pentapolis".
 Gaza achieved relative independence and prosperity under the Persian Empire.